Banata

 Configuring SAML 2.0

-After creating the connection, you need to exchange metadata with the IdP:
+After creating a SAML connection, you need to exchange metadata between Banata Auth and the IdP.

 • Entity ID — The IdP's unique identifier (e.g., http://www.okta.com/exkxxxxxx)